orvi-tmp/learning-c-with-pebble/chapter8.md

 #### Pointer Arithmetic and Array Indicies ####

 As we saw in the previous section, pointer arithmetic and using indicies and array notation are interchangeable.
-We have also seen how to pointer arithmetic to move pointers through allocated memory space.
+We have also seen how to use pointer arithmetic to move pointers through allocated memory space.

 As declared and initialized to a memory space, pointers point to the base, the first element, of that space.
 This is item number 0 in array notation.
 Whenever we add 1 to a pointer, the system computes the size, in bytes, of the data type that the pointer points to and increments that pointer the number of bytes that make up that data type.
 Thus, an increment for the pointer is the same as a increment in array notation.